abeln/explicit-null-docs/bootstrap.md

 It's also probably the case that I only saw 4 additional errors because the compiler sees the errors and gives up.
 Often fixing type errors would reveal additional ones.

 https://gist.github.com/abeln/36a245f67a519b7318f749811d84e475

+## Flow inference

+There were 375 `TermRef`s whose type was refined by flow-sensitive type inference (of any kind: within ifs, conditionals, or blocks).

+See the list here: https://gist.github.com/abeln/3cdde264692b2ee69ba29da8ee2133bd

 ## Per-file change stats (sorted)
 `git diff --stat HEAD HEAD^|awk '{ print $3 " "$4 " " $1}'| sort -n -r|less | cat`